asarkar8400/asarkar8400/README.md

 <!-- Hero --> <h1>
-Hi, I'm Aritro and I like working on cool 💩
+Hi, I'm Aritro and I like working on digital systems design
 </h1>

 <p>